Crown in Calgary triple-murder trial says Garland ‘stewed,’ killed over a grudge

 The Crown believes the Likneses and Nathan were attacked in the couple’s home on June 30, 2014, and that DNA and blood evidence suggests they were still alive when they were taken to Garland’s farm north of Calgary.

 Parker pointed to the bloody handprint of a child which he said indicated Nathan was bracing himself while walking through the home.
-He also noted that Alvin Liknes’s blood trail would suggest he tried to fight off his attacker on the way out.
+He also noted Alvin Liknes’s blood trail would suggest he tried to fight off his attacker on the way out.

 “They were not going out willingly.
 They were still alive,” Parker said.

-The lawyer also reminded the jury that closed-circuit security video showed three bodies under a white tarp in the back of a truck like the one Garland drove.
+The lawyer reminded the jury that closed-circuit security video showed three bodies under a white tarp in the back of a truck like the one Garland drove.

 “Nathan, Kathy and Alvin, in these photos are prisoners being held against their will,” Parker said.